AndersDeath/diary2/000-current.md

 The day was nice and nothing happened. it was good.
 I was working and did my things.
 Everythin was nice.
 In the evening we went to the city center and just walked.
 I try to enjoy my last days in Yerevan.
 I will visit it in six months again due to my last tooth that should be finished and also for having fun here.
 You probably noticed that I don't write anything about my other business, It's because I need to reload my life shortly but I will do it in Berlin when come back.
 I need to set goals and adjust life strategy.
 I will do it soon.
 When it's ready I will start writing my thought about it down.

 # 12 September - Donnerstag - Yerevan - 721 Tag der Einwanderung - Heat Sunny

+So, I finally got a message from my doctor.
+The final visit will be at Saturday just the day before my departure.